 So you've stepped out on your normal, everyday diet for the holidays.
 That's OK.
-It's Christmas, give yourself the gift of giving yourself a break.
+Give yourself the gift of giving yourself a break.
 But when you do overdo it, here's how to bring yourself back on track quickly.

 1. Don't Knock Yourself